Bell Integration has been ranked 8th in the UK’s Top Oxygen 250 listing for 2026

 Each company listed had an Oxygen Ice-Breaker included; this was the ice-breaker for Bell:

-Bell founder, Alastair Bell, in September cut the ribbon on its new AI data centre technology and IT lifecycle services facility, E2.
-The facility provides a liquid cooling data centre optimisation solution.
+Bell founder, Alastair Bell, in September cut the ribbon on its E2 facility, which houses the company's ADISA processing facility, IOT lab, main storage warehouse and IT Life Cycle services.

 About Bell Integration